 Tim Harris joined SV in 2016.
 He is currently an SV Venture Partner and co-founded Catamaran Bio and Caraway alongside SV.
 Tim is now Chairman of the SAB and an observer on the Board of both companies.

 Tim is a science and business leader with over 42 years of experience guiding and leading laboratory work and scientists in a range of molecular research areas.
-He is a molecular biologist, biochemist and geneticist and is presently EVP of Corporate Development at Repertoire Immune Medicines.
+He is a molecular biologist, biochemist and geneticist and is former EVP of Corporate Development at Repertoire Immune Medicines.

 Before joining SV, Tim was EVP R&D at Bioverativ (now part of Sanofi-Genzyme) and the Senior Vice President for Precision Medicine at Biogen which followed his role as Senior Vice President of Translational Medicine also at Biogen.
 Until 2011, Tim was Chief Technology Officer and Director of the Advanced Technology Program at SAIC-Frederick, Inc. in Maryland, which operates the National Cancer Institute’s leading center for cancer and AIDS research (currently called Frederick National Laboratory, operated by Leidos Inc.)